helloRupa/redux-lesson/README.md

 - `mapDispatchToProps`: function that receives dispatch as an argument (is called inside of connect with dispatch).
 Returns an object where the keys map to prop names and the values are functions that dispatch specific actions that update state.

 ```
+// Notice how the props map to the keys in mapStateToProps and mapDispatchToProps
 function CatComponent({ cats, selectedCat, addCat, selectCat }) {
   return <div>
     // some code and stuff for rendering this component
   </div>
 }

+// before we had: window.store.getState().cats
+// and window.store.getState().selectedCat
+// both called within the Component itself
+// but now we declare this outside the Component
 const mapStateToProps = state => ({
   cats: state.cats,
   selectedCat: state.selectedCat
 });

+// before we had: window.store.dispatch(addCat(cat))
+// and window.store.dispatch(selectCat(cat))
+// both called within the Component itself
+// but now we declare this outside the Component
 const mapDispatchToProps = dispatch => ({
   addCat: cat => dispatch(addCat(cat)),
   selectCat: cat => dispatch(selectCat(cat))
 });

+// we no longer store the store on the window because connect() provides access
+// to the relevant slices of state inside the store
+// we don't have to subscribe() to update Components either! connect() takes
+// care of that for us!!
+OH MAH GAWD!!!
 export default connect(mapStateToProps, mapDispatchToProps)(CatComponent);
 ```